lohcoh/lohcoh-core/lohcoh-docs/docs/StylingComponents.md

 to understand and maintain a large set of CSS rules.
 BEM had shortcoming though, it wasn;t a true component-oriented system, you needed to explicitly extend every ui component whenever you wanted to reuse in a different context.
-Again, if lowcode adopted a BEN-like approach to styling then we could expect to have the same problems.
+Again, if lowcode adopted a BEM-like approach to styling then we could expect to have the same problems.

 Styled-Components is a recent innovation